-The objective of the corrective action is to remove the direct contact exposure risk to contaminated soils and to appropriately manage contaminated soils slated for excavation to accommodate the redevelopment project as well as exposure to RBMs.
-The risk from contaminated soils will be mitigated through the excavation, offsite disposal, and capping of contaminated soils.
+The objective of the corrective action is to mitigate the risk of exposure to contaminated soils and RBMs.
+The risk from contaminated soils within greenspaces will be mitigated through the excavation and offsite disposal and the risk from contaminated soils under existing asphalt surfaces will be mitigated through land use restrictions (LUR).
+The applicable soil standards include VSS-UB for PAHs and VSS-R for lead.
+Refer to Addendum 1 for applicable standards relating to regulated building materials.
 The cleanup goal is to achieve Site closure by obtaining a Certificate of Completion (COC) designation from VTDEC following completion of the corrective action measures outlined herein.
-Land use restrictions (LUR) would be required in the event residual contamination is left in the ground.